 The problem with dynamic pages is that Google can’t access them as fast or as well as it accesses static HTML pages.

-In the case of dynamic pages, Google has to use a specialized rendering engine with a Puppeteer instance to be able to download, execute and render your JavaScript, requiring more processing power and time.
+In the case of dynamic pages, Google has to use a specialized rendering engine with a Puppeteer instance to download, execute and render your JavaScript, requiring more processing power and time.

 For single-page applications and large sites using JavaScript to create interactive experiences and functionalities, crawl budget is even more scarce, in most cases consuming 9x more crawl budget than static pages.

-All these roadblocks usually result in partially rendered pages, low rankings, and months of waiting for a page to get indexed – if it gets indexed at all.
+All these roadblocks usually result in partially rendered pages, low rankings, and months of waiting for a page to be indexed—if it gets indexed at all.

 Remember, if Google can’t render your content, it won’t be indexed.

-To solve this bottleneck, Prerender fetches all your files and renders your page in its servers, executing your JavaScript and caching a fully rendered and functional version of your page to serve search engines.
+To solve this bottleneck, Prerender.io fetches all your files and renders your page on its servers, executing your JavaScript and caching a fully rendered and functional version to serve search engines and AI crawlers.
 This cached version is 100% indexable, ensuring every word, image, and button is visible.

 8. Remove Low-Quality Pages